 Hero background

-Get your hands dirty — literally.
-Help the rural communities of Nakuru build safer homes, better schools, and more functional shared spaces.
-A hands-on, physically engaging, and deeply meaningful experience.
+Get your hands dirty, literally.
+Help the rural communities around Nakuru build safer homes, better schools and more functional shared spaces.
+A grounded, physical experience full of meaning.

 Where